acui97/GALA-HackOHI-O/README.md

 # Contributors
 Logan Walters - Outlined the project and described how we should try to use the data.
 Designed the html and css as well as pair programmed.
 Ganesh Rahut - Created the DataAEP class and functions to extract and manipulate the data from the dataset.
+Akhlak Chowdhury - Developed a controler using ruby, which will query users' information from DataAEP class and will send emails to users accordingly.
+Email will contain user's information, power usage trend and comparison.
+Contributed debugging and pair programming.
-Muhammed Akhlak Chowdhury - Created the email class Andy Cui - Created the main.rb file, helped debug, and changed some styling
+Andy Cui - Created the main.rb file, helped debug, and changed some styling

 # Instructions